3 men sue Maine Catholic bishop over alleged sex abuse decades ago following law change

 The men are seeking unspecified damages.

-The assaults that form the basis for the complaints occurred in a variety of venues, including at churches, over decades, spanning from 1961 to the 2000s, according to attorney Michael Bigos of Lewiston.
+The assaults that form the basis for the complaints occurred in a variety of venues, including at churches, over decades, spanning from 1961 to the 2000s, according to lawyer Michael Bigos of Lewiston.
 The suits also demonstrate that the Maine diocese knew about rampant sexual abuse by its priests for decades and chose not to stop it, he said.

 The complaints allege that four Catholic priests and one lay catechism teacher perpetrated the abuse.